Texas to Alaska to Texas. 2020 Honda Accord Hybrid driving on the Dalton Highway and the Dempster Highway. July/August 2023.

 Another fabulous report with great photographs!

 Have to say your reports have helped me as introductory guides to an area.
-Seeing a few sights/photos is all it takes to interest me in an area for a future trip.
+Seeing a few sights/photos is all it takes to interest me for a future trip.

 I also think your trips show how folks can travel like this NOW.
 For sure the big 4x4's and such are nice, and do provide great capabilities, but you prove that it's not the vehicle that is the foundation of a trip, it's the will to just go and do it.